buildwithaura/aura-legacy/README.md

 To do
 -----

+- Slug lookup (done)
-- Admin
+- Rendering
-- Post thing
+- Editor